 And it turned up to be a great decision!

-Not only that the camp combines play and learning very well and B. has a lot of fun every day, but it also helped him (and us) get used to a daily schedule that is very similar to the one he will have after starting school.
+Not only that the camp combines play and learning very well and B. has a lot of fun every day, but it also helped him (and us) get used to a daily schedule that is very similar to the one kids have at school.

-Facing the challenging of adjusting to a structured school schedule before actually starting kindergarten is a great opportunity for us to find solutions now and make the first months of school easier for all of us.
+Facing the challenging of adjusting to a structured school schedule before actually starting kindergarten was a great opportunity for us to find solutions and make the first months of school easier for all of us.

 One of the biggest (and unexpected) challenges we faced was the after-school chaos!